Register/Login

 With Friends Like These ...

 Of course, no friendship is wonderful all the time.
 Just like any relationship, a friendship can have its ups and downs, and good friendships can take some work to thrive.
-How do you know if a friendship has crossed the line into toxic territory?
+How do you know if a friendship has crossed the line into the toxic territory?
 Watch out if friends

 • are frequently sarcastic or mean toward you